-In my last post I started discussing about how certain aspects of the Greek lifestyle can help you live longer in relation to a recent article in the New York Times about the people of the Greek island of Ikaria who are among the longest living people in the world.
+In a previous post I had discussed about how certain aspects of the Greek lifestyle can help you live longer in relation to a recent article in the New York Times about the people of the Greek island of Ikaria who are among the longest living people in the world.
 Continuing on this concept it is known that among the many lifestyle factors is the diet.
 The “Ikarian” diet is actually the Greek diet 50 years ago.
 I have analyzed most aspects of this diet on this blog, it’s the diet I followed growing up (thanks to my mother), the diet my grandparents followed, and the diet of most Greeks before 1970.
 So here are some aspects of the diet I remember experiencing (and still do).

 I remember just eating vegetables as a main dish.
 Vegetables such as green beans, peas, eggplant, artichoke, and okra are cooked in olive oil, tomato and herbs and accompanied with bread and feta cheese.
 One of my favorite foods at some point was okra.
 What kid likes okra?
 I did!
 It has to do with the way it was prepared, slowly cooked or roasted with plenty of tomato that made it really delicious.